tmsnobrega/metube-app/README.md

 - All media is downloaded into the `downloads/` directory.
 - The **folder is tracked** in GitHub (for structure), but its **contents are excluded** via `.gitignore`.
+- This setting (download location) can be changed by modifying the volume paths in your `docker-compose.yml`.

 ---